 Planning for long-term care, Medicare and Medicaid

 Elder law and special needs planning attorneys help with navigating the confusing and complicated rules regarding Medicaid and Medicare.
-NAELA members will assist you and your loved ones in preserving your assets and minimizing the impact of Medicaid estate recovery.
+NAELA members will assist you and your loved ones in preserving your assets.

 Financial Powers of Attorney and Health Care Powers of Attorney: